Aquatic non-native invasive species (NNIS) treatment services

 Quick Summary

 The USDA Forest Service is soliciting proposals for Aquatic Non-Native Invasive Species (NNIS) Treatment Services on the Hoosier National Forest, Tell City Ranger District in Perry County, Indiana.
-This Total Small Business Set-Aside opportunity requires contractors to treat Eurasian Milfoil and other nuisance vegetation around boat ramps and beach areas.
-A firm fixed-price purchase order is anticipated, consisting of one base year and one one-year option period.
-Offers are due by May 6, 2026, at 1:00 p.m.
+This Total Small Business Set-Aside opportunity seeks contractors to treat Eurasian Milfoil and other nuisance vegetation around lake boat ramps and beach areas.
+A firm fixed-price purchase order is anticipated, with one base year and one option year.
+Offers are due May 8, 2026, at 1:00 p.m.
 Central Time.

 Scope of Work